CenturyLinkCloud/PublicKB/Partners/white-labeling-the-portal.md

   "contentIsHTML": false
 }}}

+### Purpose

+To explain:
+* What it means to ?White Label the Portal.?
+* Which brand elements and information can be white labeled in the portal.
+* Provide step-by-step instructions for white labeling the portal.

+### Benefits

+* Allows Partners to white label the CenturyLink Cloud as ?their own.?
+* Provides competitive point of differentiation to other public cloud offerings.
+* Reduces time and costs associated with developing your own cloud.

+### Audience

+* Marketing
+* Sales
+* Support

+### What's Included

+* The specific brand elements and information that can be white labeled in the portal.
+* Step-by-step instructions for white labeling brand elements and information in the portal.

+### Partner Action Items

+Complete White Labeling the Portal including logos, colors, notifications and support elements and information.

+---

 ###What Is "White Labeling"?

 "White Labeling the Portal" simply means you can remove specific CenturyLink brand elements and information and replace them with you own: